ximenina/Git-example/README.md

 * Go to our fork, via web, and send the `Pull Request` (green button)

-## 8. Verify changes and update the Fork
-Once the `Pull request` has been reviewed, accepted and merged, be sure to update the fork again.
-This process is just to verify that the latest change sent from the branch as `pull request` is now in the `master` branch of the local copy and the fork.
+And remember, you can always verify that the latest change sent from the branch as `pull request` is now in the `master` branch of the local copy and the fork (steps 3 and 4):

 * Be sure to be in the `master` branch of the local copy
 ```